 to, that address is wrong and then curl fails to setup the data

 connection.
-For this (hopefully rare) situation, you can ask curl to ignore
+For this (rare) situation, you can ask curl to ignore the IP

-instead use the same IP address it has for the control connection even for the
+the same IP address it has for the control connection even for the second

 Using either active or passive transfers, any existing firewalls in the network path pretty much have to have stateful inspection of the FTP traffic to figure out the new port to open that up and accept it for the second connection.